 The Ocean Cleanup designs and develops advanced technologies to rid the oceans of plastic.
-They are doing this by cleaning up what is already polluting our oceans, and intercepting plastic on its way to the ocean via rivers.
-Their ocean technology is moved by the ocean forces – just like the plastic – to passively catch and retain it.
+It does this by cleaning up pollution already present in the oceans, and intercepting plastic on its way to the ocean via rivers.
+Their ocean technology is moved by the ocean forces to passively catch and retain plastic.
 The Interceptor™, their solution for river debris, is a 100% solar-powered device which autonomously halts and extracts plastic from rivers before it reaches the ocean.

-The Ocean Cleanup believes that to develop the most optimal cleanup technologies it’s essential to truly understand the problem.
-That is why they have been extensively researching using data ranging from low-tech sources (visual counting from bridges) to high-tech sources (automated camera monitoring).
+The Ocean Cleanup believes that to develop the most optimal cleanup technologies, it’s essential to truly understand the problem.
+That is why they have been conducting extensive research using data ranging from low-tech sources (visual counting from bridges) to high-tech sources (automated camera monitoring).
 The ingestion of these various sources located all over the world is no easy task for the data engineering team.
-Over time this has led to some internal challenges: fragmentation in the IT landscape, unclear data lineage and scalability issues.
+Over time, this has led to some internal challenges: fragmentation in the IT landscape, unclear data lineage and scalability issues.

 The Ocean Cleanup needed a data ingestion framework which could scale together with the ever increasing list of sources and which standardized the way data was handled by the rest of the organization.

-Together with The Ocean Cleanup’s data engineering team we sat down to discuss the current architecture and see how the new ingestion framework would fit in.
-During these brainstorming sessions we set out to design a system that would not only work for the current processes but also for future use cases.
+Together with The Ocean Cleanup’s data engineering team, we discussed the current architecture and saw how the new ingestion framework would fit in.
+During these brainstorming sessions, we set out to design a system that would not only work for the current processes, but also for future use cases.
 This resulted in the following design goals: